 5. Audit and Review Procedures

-The Council's Audit and Risk Committee will provide feedback as necessary in relation to the processes outlined in review-this policy (and relevant procedures) and ensure asset management is regularly included in Council's internal audit program, and such review will involve:
+Council's Audit and Risk Committee will provide feedback as necessary in relation to the processes outlined in this policy (and relevant procedures) and ensure asset management is regularly included in Council's internal audit program.